samuelelandi/pwdlandi/README.md

 PREFACE:
 A lot of people is using password manager that allows you to access your password from different devices using one single password.
-It's better than writing on yellow notes stiched to your screen, anyway you have to trust the company giving your the app, because they could intercept easily your password and have access to your whole life.
+It's much better than writing on yellow notes stiched to your screen, anyway you have to trust the company making your app, because they could intercept easily your password and have access to your whole online life.
 I do not trust anyone about my passwords and since I use a different password for every system, I had to write a strong password manager for my personal usage.
 The security is high and the clear source code guarantees that there are no backdoors.